Jenni-Hawk/NLP_TopicModeling/README.md

 #### Preprocess the Text Data
 - Tokenize
 - Remove Stop Words
-- Vectorized in two different ways to determine which would yield the best clarity:
+- Vectorized in two different ways to determine which would yield best clarity:
   * CountVectorizer
   * TF-IDF Vectorizer